I was afraid this entry might be titled “The Breakup.” But what was one of our most painful fights ended up bringing us closer.

 Then he got serious again.
 “We were good friends.
 But, you were my first girlfriend, and we’d only been officially dating for like three months when you got pregnant.
 You were the first girl I’d ever had meaningful sex with.
 I felt trapped.
 I felt like my life was over.
 But I sucked it up and did ‘the right thing.'”

 “Maybe if I’d done more dating, had more sex and more confidence in who I was before I met you, I wouldn’t be so curious about what it’s like to be with other women now.”

 I assured him he probably would.
-According to my book – Sex at Dawn – men’s desire to spread their seed to as many women as possible is pretty hard-wired.
+According to my book – Sex at Dawn – men’s desire to spread their seed is pretty hard-wired.

 I also assured him, again, that I was fine with that, and reminded him that’s exactly what I’d been encouraging him to do for the last several months – “Have sex, as much sex as you want, whatever kind you want, with as many women as you want.
 Please.
 I want you to experience it all.”

 But it hasn’t been that easy.
-Attractive, available women, who are willing to sleep with an essentially married man with a child, no strings attached, are few and far between in a monogamous society that shames women for extra-marital sex.
+Attractive women willing to sleep with an essentially married man with a child, no strings attached, are few and far between in a society that shames women for extra-marital sex.

-I soon started to understand that the source of all of Brad’s unhappiness for the previous week or so boiled down to one thing – it wasn’t finances, the stress of starting a new business, me or my lack of attractiveness.
+I soon started to understand that the source of all of Brad’s unhappiness boiled down to one thing – it wasn’t finances, the stress of starting a new business, me, or my lack of attractiveness.
 It was sexual frustration, plain and simple.

-Brad, like all human beings, has a biological need for sexual variety.
+Brad, like most humans, has a biological need for sexual variety.
 I could be the sexiest, smartest, kindest, most fascinating supermodel in the world.
 It wouldn’t make a difference.

 Since we got to the bottom of what was eating Bradley Grape, our relationship has sprung back to life.
 We had passionate make-up sex and, for the moment, we are back in lust.